barbajs/barba/source/docs/getstarted/install/index.md

 });
 ```

-> Using a bundler has **many advantages** like output compression, code splitting, tree shaking, etc., so we encourage you to use this kind of tool with Barba
+> Using a bundler has **many advantages** like output compression, code splitting, tree shaking, etc., so we encourage you to use this kind of tool with Barba.

 ## Use with a CDN